abrahamyans/OpenCryptCommons/CONTRIBUTING.md

 ## Current status

-This repository is currently a pre-award placeholder.
-Its current purpose is to document project intent, roadmap direction, and preparation for transparent open development.
+This repository's current purpose is to document project intent, roadmap direction, and preparation for transparent open development.

 Implementation code is not yet available.